IBM PowerPC Laptops

 The competition to PowerPC ThinkPads for mobile Unix computing were other RISC Laptops of the 1990s: RDI PowerLite (SPARC) and others.

-Usage Device Type External Bus
+Usage Device Type Bus

 Chipset IBM PowerPC Reference Platform